Even if you aren’t sure you really want this job, your goal is to be impressive enough that the employer will extend a job offer.

 Knowing the names (and the correct spelling) of your interviewers is essential for sending the thank you notes after the interview.
 An excellent way to collect that information is to ask for the person’s business card which should also give you their job title and email address.
 Exchanging business cards is a common practice, so make sure to give each interviewer your own business card.

-Also, bring copies of your resume, examples of your work, if appropriate, and a list of your references to give the interviewers.
+Also, bring copies of your resume, examples of your work, if appropriate, and a list of your professional references to give the interviewers.

 Be sure the people serving as references are willing and prepared to respond to contact from this employer.
 Provide them with a copy of the job description, a copy of the resume you submitted, and the name of the employer.